MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-function-app-container-v1.md

 **`resourceGroupName`** - **Resource group**<br>
 `string`.
 Required when `deployToSlotOrASE = true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Name of the Resource Group containing the Function App for Containers.
+The name of the Resource Group that contains the Function App for Containers.
 <!-- :::editable-content-end::: -->
 <br>